 The eastern bluebird may shift its range over time due to these increased energy costs to areas with more favorable thermal conditions.
 Still, the habitat and resources they need to survive could be lacking in the new area they colonize in response to climate change.

-Expected shift to the north
+The expected shift to the north

-In general, global temperatures decrease with increased latitude and elevation, therefore climate scientists predict a shift in eastern bluebird’ distribution towards the poles and upwards in elevation.
+In general, global temperatures decrease with increased latitude and elevation.
+Therefore climate scientists predict a shift in eastern bluebird distribution towards the poles and upwards in elevation.

 Long-term changes in North American bird distributions are already showing clear evidence of latitudinal shifts, with many species shifting their geographic distributions northwards over the past few decades.